-Arts to End Violence is the Mediation Center’s annual celebration of local talent, neighborhood pride, and community building.
+Arts to End Violence is Neighbors in Action’s annual celebration of local talent, neighborhood pride, and community building.
 We work to end violence, and believe in the power of art to bring people together, facilitate healing, and motivate positive social change.

 Save Our Streets hosts a variety of events throughout the year with the goal of engaging community members in safe and healthy activities and promoting messages of anti-violence.
 Annual events include the Kingston Avenue Festival, Bed-Stuy Summer Kickoff, Back to School Play Streets, and the S.O.S.
 Talent Show.